changning/changning.github.io/research.md

 permalink: /research
 ---

-As a *Senior Materials Design Engineer* at QuesTek, I lead and/or contribute to multiple government-funded (Department of Energy, Department of Defense, etc.) and industrail projects on materials design related topics.
+As a Senior Materials Design Engineer at QuesTek, I lead and contribute to multiple SBIR/STTR projects funded by US government agencies, including Department of Energy, Department of Defense, etc. I also work on projects for industrial clients.
+These projects cover a wide range of materials design related topics.

 During my PhD and post-doc experience, my research has focused on computational studies of materials on the atomic level, including:
 - energetics/phase stability of disordered and partially disordered alloys/oxides